 After convulsing violently for long seconds, the boy is knocked out of consciousness.
 This apparently makes Brendon very happy.

 The video for LA Devotee depicts Brendon as a mind-control handler and celebrates how the occult elite partakes in this horror in total impunity.
-On a wider scale, the video represents how, through mass media, the youth of the entire world is brainwashed into believing that all of this great and cool, which leads them to worshiping their favorite stars.
+On a wider scale, the video represents how, through mass media, the youth of the entire world is brainwashed into believing that all of this great and cool, which leads them to worship their favorite stars.
 The ultimate goal: To create just another LA Devotee.